alexcarriero/class_imbalance_project/results/hpc_calibration_plots/README.txt

 4. Open the file "execute.R" and replace "X" (line 17) with the integer you selected in step 2.
 This number represents the scenario number.
    Then, you must specify if the calibration plot is for raw_results or recalibrated_results in the function save_plot_coords(..., recalibrated = T/F).
+Set the argument recalibrated equal to FALSE for the raw results and to
+   TRUE if the results are recalibrated.

-5. Call the file "shell_plots.sh" to run the Rscript "execute.R"
+5. Call the file "shell_plots.sh" on the HPC to run the Rscript "execute.R"